Image: Photographee.eu / stock.adobe.com

 - 2021: Average rates nearly unchanged.
 When the rates were filed for 2021, the Ohio Department of Insurance noted that “Premiums for 2021 are projected to stay relatively stable from 2020 — though individual companies’ rates will vary from the average.
 Weighted average annual premiums for the individual market for 2021 is projected to be $5,670.63.
 In 2020 weighted average annual premiums were $5,690.26 — a decrease of .4%.”
 The approved rates were all the same or very similar to the rates the insurers filed.
 But the overall average rate increase seems to come to about 3.3% by our calculations, based on 2020 membership (at ACA Signups, Charles Gaba calculated a similar weighted average rate increase of 3.23%).
 As noted above, the Ohio DOI seems to take a different approach to determining average rate changes, and doesn’t base it on existing plans and enrollment.

-201,069 people enrolled in private plans through the Ohio exchange during the open enrollment period for 2021 coverage.
-That was up about 2% from the year before, but still well below the Ohio exchange’s peak enrollment, when more than 243,000 people enrolled in 2016.
+259,999 people enrolled in private plans through the Ohio exchange during the open enrollment period for 2022 coverage.
+This was by far a record high, and was up 29% over the year before, when only about 201,000 people enrolled.

 Here’s a summary of sign-ups during open enrollment each year: